caewok/fvtt-elevation-ruler/README.md

 ## What systems does it work on?

-It has been tested on dnd5e 1.3.3.
+It has been tested on dnd5e 1.3.3 to 1.3.6.
 Because it adds to the functionality of the underlying Foundry measurement ruler, it may work on other systems as well, unless the system overrides key Foundry measurement functions in the Ruler Class.

-## Details
+# Details

 To use, start measuring with the Foundry measurement ruler as normal.
 While doing so, hit '[' to increase the elevation at the destination by one step.
 A step is equal to the grid size (typically 5 feet).
 Hit ']' to decrease the elevation at the destination by one step.